Brothers Complete Dog Food (Dry)

 The first ingredient in this dog food is venison meal.
 Venison meal is considered a meat concentrate and contains nearly 300% more protein than fresh venison.

-The second ingredient is whole dried egg, a dehydrated powder made from shell-free eggs.
+The second ingredient includes whole dried egg, a dehydrated powder made from shell-free eggs.
 Eggs are easy to digest and have an exceptionally high biological value.